hpiwowar/citation11k/analysis/stats.md

 Our results suggest the data collection team published almost all of its reuse papers within two years of the data being made publicly available.
 In contrast, data reuse papers by third-party authors continued to accumulate rapidly 6 years after the data was made publicly available.
 The level of third-party data use was high: for 100 datasets deposited in year 0, we estimate that 40 papers in PubMed reused a dataset by year 2, 100 by year 4, and more than 150 by year 7.
 This data reuse curve held remarkably constant for data deposited between 2004 and 2009.
 Microarray datasets made available in 2001 and 2002 were reused much more often, probably because of their ground-breaking roles.
 The reuse growth trend for data deposited in 2003 has been slower, perhaps because 2003 data is not as ground-breaking as earlier data, and is probably less standards-compliant than later data.

-These results suggest that the lower citation boost found for recent papers is likely due to relatively short followup time.
+These results suggest that the lower citation boost we observed for recent papers is due, at least in part, to a relatively short followup time.

 Analysis of the accession number mentions revealed that data reuse was driven by a broad base of datasets: at least 21% of the datasets deposited in both 2003 and 2007 had been reused by third parties, and 17% of datasets from 2009.
 We note these proportions are gross underestimates since they only include reuses we observed as accession number mentions in PubMed Central; no attempt has been made to extrapolate these distribution statistics to all of PubMed, or to reflect attributions through citations.
 Further, many important instances of data reuse do not leave a trace in the published literature, such as those in education and training.
 Nonetheless, even these conservative estimates suggest that reuse finds value in a wide range of datasets, not simply a "very reusable" elite.